MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 To get access to the available builds on the platform you need to follow the instructions stipulated in the documentation on [Getting you started with Add-on Apps](https://go.microsoft.com/fwlink/?linkid=869734) and [Getting you started with Connect Apps](https://go.microsoft.com/fwlink/?linkid=2005501).

 # [Resources](#tab/resources)
+### The “Dynamics 365 Business Central for Partners” blog
+The blog talks about opportunities, processes, programs, and tools for the Business Central partner community.
+Follow the blog here: [https://community.dynamics.com/business/b/businesscentraldevitpro](https://community.dynamics.com/business/b/businesscentraldevitpro)

 ### Monthly “Ready to Go” Office Hours call
 “Ready to Go” Office Hours is a monthly call that takes place the second Tuesday of every month.
 The call is structured as a FAQ session, where a team of our different experts will be present to answer any questions that you may have in relation to bringing your offerings into AppSource.
 Sign up here: [aka.ms/ReadyToGoOfficeHours](https://aka.ms/ReadyToGoOfficeHours).

 ### GitHub
-Use the GitHub forum to post questions about AL to the community and Microsoft experts here [http://github.com/microsoft/al/issues](http://github.com/microsoft/al/issues).
+Use the GitHub forum to post questions about AL to the community and Microsoft experts here: [http://github.com/microsoft/al/issues](http://github.com/microsoft/al/issues).

 ### Follow “Ready to Go” activity on social media
 Get insights into what's happening with [!INCLUDE[prodshort](../../includes/prodshort.md)].
 Follow us on [Twitter](https://twitter.com/search?q=%23ReadyToGo%20%23MSDYN365BC&src=typd) and [LinkedIn](https://www.linkedin.com/search/results/content/v2/?keywords=%23MSDYN365BC%20%23READYTOGO&origin=GLOBAL_SEARCH_HEADER).